-There are several theories as to how they locate this area, but none have yet been proven.
+There are several theories as to how sea turtles are able to the same beach to nest, but none have yet been proven.
 The most common theories are:

 - They can detect both the angle and intensity of the earth’s magnetic field.
 Using these two characteristics, a sea turtle may be able to determine its latitude and longitude, enabling it to navigate virtually anywhere.
 Early experiments seem to show that sea turtles have the ability to detect magnetic fields.
 Whether they actually use this ability to navigate is the next idea being investigated.